lecongnhan/lecongnhan/README.md

 ## I'm a Student, currently working as a Freelance Developer!

-- 🔭 I’m currently not working on anything.
+- 🔭 I’m currently working on my personal blog built with Django.
-- 🌱 I’m currently learning everything I see in my way
+- 📖 I'm reading The Compound Effect - Darren Hardy.
-- 👯 I’m looking to collaborate with other content creators
+- 🌱 I am and will be learning everything I see in my way.
-- 🥅 2020 Goals: Build a nice GitHub and Stack Overflow profile and start my journey on contributing to the community!
+- 🥅 2020 Goals: Build a nice GitHub and Stack Overflow profile and start & contribute in lots of community project!

-- ⚡ I just love to Code, listening to music and watching anime.
+- ⚡ I just love to code, listening to music and watching anime & movies.

 ### Connect with me: